Biden advisers to meet vaccine firms as Trump stalls handoff

 Initial access to the vaccine will be limited to high-priority groups such as hospital and nursing home workers.

+“In the spring, when we didn’t know a lot about COVID, we responded in a sense with an on/off switch,” Murthy said.
+"We shut things down because ... we didn’t know exactly how this was spreading and where it was spreading.

+“We learned a lot more since then,” he added.
+"The better way to think about these safety restrictions is more a dial that we turn up and down defending on severity, and that’s really the key here, is applying this, these restrictions judiciously and precisely.”

-Fauci was on CNN's “State of the Union” and Klain appeared on NBC's “Meet the Press.”
+Fauci was on CNN's “State of the Union,” Klain appeared on NBC’s “Meet the Press,” Giroir spoke on ABC's “This Week," and Murthy was interviewed on “Fox News Sunday.”

 Weissert reported from Wilmington, Delaware.